Current version:

 The old and more conventional method involves moving all or most of the material profiles and making sure they follow the slope surface - not necessary with GALENA.
 You can, however, still use the old method, if you have the time!

-Another of GALENA's unique features is the ability to model included material lenses - simply draw them into your model as closed polygons, and GALENA will do the rest.
+Another of GALENA's unique features is the ability to include material lenses and enclosed features - simply draw them into your model as closed polygons, and GALENA will do the rest.

 GALENA can also be used to model complex situations including vertical or near-vertical folding, included structures (retaining walls, sheet pile walls, etc.), dams and cofferdams.